JoyfulReaper/MissionControl/README.md

    -> MissionControl.Mobile Android MAUI Blazor Hybrid app
 ```

-`MissionControl.GitActivity` consumes `github.push.received` events from its own
+`MissionControl.GitActivity` consumes `events.github.push.received` from its own
-RabbitMQ queue.
+durable JetStream consumer.
 It filters configured repositories and branches, then stores a
 commit-oriented SQLite projection.
 Dashboard and Mobile use the private service
 path: